Intelligence in the American Revolutionary War: Counterintelligence

 Probably the first organization under the Articles of Confederation created for counterintelligence purposes was the Committee for Detecting and Defeating Conspiracies, later the commission.
 It was made up of a series of groups established in New York between June 1776 and January 1778 to collect intelligence, apprehend British spies and couriers, and examine suspected British sympathizers.
-In effect, it was created as a "secret service" which had the power to arrest, to convict, to grant bail or parole, and to imprison or to deport.
+It was created as a "secret service" which had the power to arrest, convict, to grant bail, parole, or imprison or deport.
 A company of militia was placed under its command.
 The Committee heard over 500 cases involving disloyalty and subversion.
 John Jay has been called the first chief of American counterintelligence because of his role in the committee.

 William Duer, a New York planter and politician, and Nathaniel Sackett, an agent suggested by Duer to George Washington, were particularly successful in ferreting out British agents, but found their greatest success in the missions of one of the dozen or so agents of their own, Enoch Crosby.
 Crosby, a veteran of the Continental Army, had been mistaken by a Westchester County Loyalist as being someone who shared his views.
 He confided to Crosby that a secret enemy military company was being formed and introduced him to the group.
 Crosby reported the plot to the committee and was taken with the group.
 He managed to "escape" and, as directed, infiltrated another secret Tory unit.
 This unit, including Crosby, was also taken and escaped once more.
 He repeated the operation at least two more times before the loyalists started to get wise to his "escaping" and he retired.
 Crosby was the model for the central character in James Fenimore Cooper's book The Spy (1821), the first espionage novel written in English.

-Another successful American agent was Captain David Gray of Massachusetts.
+Another successful American agent was Captain David Gray from the Province of Massachusetts Bay.
 Posing as a deserter, Gray entered the service of Colonel Beverly Robinson, a Tory intelligence officer, and became Robinson's courier.
 As a result, the contents of each of Robinson's dispatches were read by the Americans before their delivery.
 Gray eventually became the courier for Major Oliver DeLancey Jr., the head of the British secret service in New York.
 For two years, Gray, as DeLancey's courier to Canada, successfully penetrated the principal communications link of the British secret service.
 Upon completing his assignment, Gray returned to the ranks of the Continental Army, and his name was struck from the deserter list, where it had been placed at the beginning of the operation.